Peter Stuyvesant (merchant): Career

 Stuyvesant was educated in the schools of New York and became a merchant in New York City like his elder brother.
 He inherited significant property and great wealth, and was active in philanthropy like his father before him.
 He is credited with the original layout of the streets between what is today known as Fourth Avenue and the East River, and East 5th Street to East 20th Street.

 St. Mark's Church

 In 1793, Stuyvesant sold the property encompassing the Stuyvesant family chapel to the Episcopal Church for $1, stipulating that a new chapel be erected to serve Bowery Village, the community which had coalesced around the Stuyvesant family chapel.
-His great-grandfather had purchased the land from the Dutch West India Company and in 1651 and, by 1660, had built the family chapel.
+His great-grandfather had purchased the land from the Dutch West India Company and in 1651 and by 1660 had built the family chapel.
 The elder Stuyvesant was interred in a vault under the chapel following his death in 1672.
-In 1795, the cornerstone of the present day St. Mark's Church was laid, and the fieldstone Georgian style church, built by the architect and mason John McComb Jr., was completed and consecrated on May 9, 1799.
+In 1795, the cornerstone of the St. Mark's Church in-the-Bowery was laid, and the fieldstone Georgian style church, built by the architect and mason John McComb Jr., was completed and consecrated on May 9, 1799.
 Alexander Hamilton provided legal aid in incorporating the church as the first Episcopal parish independent of Trinity Church in New York City.